ovrmrw/shuttle-store-sample/README.md

 A simple Store integration on Angular2 DI.
 This Store shares "data(states)" and "data(states)-history" between routing pages.

-You can get data(states) from Store as non-Observable values, Observables or Stream Observables.
+You can get data(states) from Store as non-Observable values, Observables or "Observables with time flow".

 Due to Store's Push behavior, it allows Angular2 OnPush-ChangeDetection-Strategy that makes your apps very fast.

 Store now has Undo/Redo feature, it allows you to undo all of your operations.

+States on Store will be saved to IndexedDB(powered by LevelDB) to prevent to be lost your data.

 ---